 The Airmen's Stories - Sgt.
 F H Silk

-Frank Harry Silk was born on 12th May 1917 and after leaving school enlisted in the RAFVR in July 1939 as an Airman u/t Pilot.
+Frank Harry Silk was born on 12th May 1917 in Willesden.
+He attended Willesden County School and after leaving enlisted in the RAFVR in July 1939 as an Airman u/t Pilot.

 He was called up at the outbreak of WW2 and completed his training at No. 8 Flying Training School at Montrose, Scotland.